top of page

 Statutes and Superfund: A Review of the Environmental Protection Agency’s Response in the 2015 Gold King Mine Spill

-A literature review on the causation of the 2015 Gold King Mine spill, highlighting the Environmental Protection Agency's response and involvement in the spill.
+A review of the causation of the 2015 Gold King Mine spill, highlighting the Environmental Protection Agency's response and involvement in the spill.

 On August 5, 2015, the Gold King Mine released an estimated 3 million gallons of toxic wastewater into Cement Creek, creating a bright orange plume that travelled down the Animas River. reaching as far as Lake Powell over the course of 9 days.
 This water contained elevated levels of numerous toxic heavy metals, and the pH dropped significantly to around 3 from its regular pH of 7.5.
 All of the towns along the Animas and San Juan Rivers were affected by the spill.
 The event ended up bringing a significant amount of attention to acid mine drainage (AMD) management and water quality in Colorado.